 As an example, let’s say you’re a dancewear retailer in New York located near a theatre putting on a production of “The Nutcracker.”
 You could draw a geofence around the venue and target attendees with mobile ads for ballet slippers or dance costumes for up to 30 days.
 Then, thanks to Location Targeting technology, when they visit your store and buy a tutu, you’ll be able to attribute conversions to your Location Targeting campaign.

 3. Go Digital for Black Friday, Small Business Saturday, Cyber Monday

 Black Friday set digital records last year.
 Thanksgiving saw total online sales reach $3.7 billion, while Black Friday hit a record of $6.22 billion in online sales.
-However, brick-and-mortar sales were down 1.7% this year compared to 2017, illustrating the changing trend as shoppers are increasingly preferring to shop online.
+However, brick-and-mortar sales were down 1.7% this year compared to 2017, illustrating the changing trend as shoppers increasingly prefer shopping online.

-The marketing experts at TEGNA stay up-to-date with industry news and we take the time to understand our client’s unique marketing needs to create a customized solution based on insights and industry expertise.
+The marketing experts at TEGNA stay up-to-date with industry news.
+We take the time to understand our client’s unique marketing needs to create a customized solution based on insights and industry expertise.
 From concept development to implementation and measurement, we offer the highest level of support as your marketing partner.
-Contact TEGNA Marketing Solutions today to find out how we can improve your marketing strategy.
+Contact TEGNA to find out how we can improve your marketing strategy.